jeff5/very-slow-jython/docs/src/site/sphinx/plain-java-object-2/object-and-pytype.rst

     object "list : SimpleType" as listType
     object "A : ReplaceableType" as AType
-    object "object : AdoptiveType" as objectType
+    object "float : AdoptiveType" as floatType

     object "PyType : Class" as PyType.class
     object "SimpleType : Class" as SimpleType.class